 Although it has been a year that Android Lollipop was unveiled at Google I/O 2014, it still has some bugs that need to be fixed.
-Besides being updated at several occasions, it seems that Android Lollipop still has some bugs that like the mobile radio active bug or call standby bug remains to be fixed.
+Besides being updated at several occasions, it seems that Android Lollipop still has some bugs that like the mobile radioactive bug or call standby bug remains to be fixed.
 Many Android users have complaints about the MobileRadioActive bug.
-This bugs keeps the android system awake even after mobile data usage has been disabled which in turn keeps the device awake.
+This bug keeps the android system awake even after mobile data usage has been disabled which in turn keeps the device awake.
 This causes many issues in battery drain and performance of the Android System.

 However, this issue can be fixed with a simple Xposed Module developed by a Senior member at XDA-Developers, Bazoocaze.
 Bazoocaze investigated the issue with the mobile radio being awake even after disabling the mobile data.
 After some investigation, he found that the BatteryStats service has not been receiving the radio power down notification.
 This lead to the NetworkManagementService.java file; where, after the first radio power on, some code was discarding the radio power change notifications.